initialxy/initialxy.github.io/_posts/2013-11-22-minimal-modularized-web-components-demo.md

             .querySelector("link[rel='stylesheet'][href$='cus-widget.css']");
     document.head.appendChild(styleSheet.cloneNode(true));

 At this point I hit yet another weird Polymer bug.
 So I removed Polymer from _index.html_.
-(In case) But the above piece of code failed to find my style sheet.
+(In case you are wondering if my original code would have worked without Polymer, the answer is no, it still didn't import my style sheet on Chromium 33.)
+But then the above piece of code failed to find my style sheet.
 So I had to move the CSS import out of `<tempate>` tag and into `<head>` tag like so:

     <head>
         <title>CusWidget</title>